demirarikan/3D-MedEdit/README.md

 python core/Main.py --config_path ./projects/mededit/configs/mededit.yaml

 ```
-> *Alternatively, you can store the pre-trained model from <a href="https://www.dropbox.com/scl/fi/6m0zic01q53riu1ydyny8/model_pretraining_1500.pt?rlkey=ct6wdhuffollokrd5gigb1qsb&e=1&st=q3p9l105&dl=0"> HERE</a> into the specified directory to skip the training part.*
+> *Make sure to move the model generated during training to the specified directory in the configuration file mededit.yaml.
+Alternatively, you can store the pre-trained model from <a href="https://www.dropbox.com/scl/fi/6m0zic01q53riu1ydyny8/model_pretraining_1500.pt?rlkey=ct6wdhuffollokrd5gigb1qsb&e=1&st=q3p9l105&dl=0"> HERE</a> into the specified directory to skip the pre-training part.*